 How to avoid being restricted in what can be paid to your pensions

-Stewart, who will be 58 next month was made redundant recently where he had worked for 20 years.
+Matthew, who will be 58 next month was made redundant recently from a business where he had worked for 20 years.

 He had expected to find new work swiftly and used his redundancy payment of £50,000 to pay off his mortgage.

 He has found a new 18-month consultancy job, but it will not start for a few months.
 He needs funds for daily needs and is considering withdrawing from his pension.

 However, once he starts working again he will be paying back into his pension.
 He is worried he will trigger the money purchase annual allowance (MPAA), the limit on the amount he can pay into all his money purchase pensions in any tax year, once he has flexibly accessed one of his pensions.
 The allowance is currently £4,000.